SalvatoreFiengo/simon-game/Readme.md

 3) tested local storage CRUD
 4) tested function that highlights buttons when an array of buttons is passed to it

-Also for every case tested, if necessary, also its "timeout" has been tested considering a different result after the set delay
-All Jasmine tests run in [simon-gameSpec.html](https://salvatorefiengo.github.io/simon-game/assets/tests/simon-gameSpec.html)
+For every case tested, if necessary, its "timeout" has been tested as well considering a different result after the set delay All Jasmine tests run in [simon-gameSpec.html](https://salvatorefiengo.github.io/simon-game/assets/tests/simon-gameSpec.html)

 -------------------------------------------------------------------------------------------------------

 manually tested game: